jeandamienvilliers/python_teaching/README.md

-# Python Teaching material including for each material:
+# Python Teaching material including for each year:

 - Slides
 - Python exercises